stephlivecchi/DataAnalystConcepts/README.md

 # DataAnalystConcepts
-This is a notebook of lessons in data analysis using Python
+This is a notebook of lessons in data analysis using Python.

 Table of Contents
  - 4.2 Exploring Probability Distributions